Hip dysplasia is an abnormality of the hip that often develops

 with hip dysplasia were not aware of any abnormality of the

-hip until the hip began to hurt as an adult.
-The problem tends
+hip until they experienced hip painas an adult.
+The problem also tends

-to run in families.
-90% of dysplastic hips that require surgical
+to run in families and is most pronounced in womin.
+In fact, approximately 90% of dysplastic hips that require surgical

 Most hip dysplasia involves under-development of the socket,